 The tax collector must try to personally contact you about the sale.
-If the home is your primary residence, the tax collector must make a reasonable effort to personally contact you not more than 120 days nor less than ten days before the sale.
-If the collector is unable to contact you, the collector must try to serve you a written notice not less than five days before the sale (Cal.
+If the home is your primary residence, the tax collector must make a reasonable effort to personally contact you (the owner-occupant) not more than 120 days nor less than ten days before the sale.
+If the collector is unable to contact you, the collector must try to serve you a written notice not less than five days before the sale.
+(Cal.
 Rev. & Tax.
 Code § 3704.7).

 You get five years after you fall behind in taxes to get current on the delinquent amounts.
 This is called redeeming the home.
-After five years, if you don’t catch up on the past-due amounts, the tax collector can sell your home (Cal.
+After five years, if you don’t catch up on the past-due amounts, the tax collector can sell your home.
+(Cal.
 Rev. & Tax.
 Code § 3691).

-If you don’t pay the delinquent amounts, the tax collector will sell the home, generally at a public auction (Cal.
+If you don’t pay the delinquent amounts, the tax collector will sell the home, generally at a public auction.
+(Cal.
 Rev. & Tax.
 Code § 3693).